MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

     ![Importing a custom 3D part](media/import-object.PNG "Importing a custom 3D part")

 > [!NOTE]
 > [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, FBX, STL, and PLY file formats.
-You can use a combination of third-party tools and the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to prepare your 3D (computer-aided design \[CAD\]) models, or you can use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] concierge service to have [!include[cc-microsoft](../includes/cc-microsoft.md)] convert and optimize the models for you.
+You can use a combination of third-party tools and the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to prepare your 3D (computer-aided design \[CAD\]) models, or you can use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].
 For more information about [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)], see these topics:
 >
 > - [Import Tool overview](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/index)
 >